Tico1606/Tico1606/README.md

 </a>

-### I'm Tico, also having interest and want to become a front-end developer.
+### I'm Tico, also having interest and want to become a software developer.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------